addyosmani/chatty/README.md

 **5. Go to [localhost:3000](http://localhost:3000) and start chatting!**

+# How to run (using Docker)

+We can simply use `docker compose up` to build and run the application in a containerized way.
+If we want to relaunch after rebuilding because we have made some changes, then we can use `docker-compose up --build`.

 # Roadmap

 - [ ] **Multiple file embeddings:** The ability to embed multiple files instead of one at a time for each session.